qawemlilo/blog/posts/md/2016-10-3_handing-nodejs-migrations-with-knex-and-widgetknexschema.md

 ### Conclusion

 This is only the first version of `widget-knex-schema`, I would appreciate some feedback and contributions.
-In future versions I would like add more functionality to support column alterations.
+In future versions I would like to add more functionality to support column alterations.

 All the code in this post can be found on Github: [https://github.com/qawemlilo/handling_migrations](https://github.com/qawemlilo/handling_migrations).